tobrie/ojo/README.md

 2. Select the element whose XPath you need
 3. In the element inspector right click on the highlighted element and select "Copy" > "XPath"

-The resulting XPath is quite messy.
+The resulting XPath will be quite messy.
 Most XPaths can however be simplified and thus become more robust to changes in the page structure.